tuanacetinkaya/PDF-Generator/README.md

 # Issues on Process

-- TOP: Save the received submission id to a state and send a request to get the pdf link
+- TOP: style the components

 - Phone component onChange could not be connected/hooked to FormFactory's onChange since it's a class component unlike other arrow functions
 - FileUpload component added but onChange does not function since uploaded file links to jotform automatically, not sure how to do that